Skip to main content

 Material Name

 Here you can select from a pre-set material name or add your own by typing in the box and clicking "create new material".
-This name is could be the material name, type or even and internal ID number.
+This name could be the material name, type, or even an internal ID number.

 Material Info